galexynye/midi-sequencing/src/pages/article/2017-06-17-eq-essential-techniques/essential-eq.md

  	<li><strong>Boost/Gain - </strong>Making louder</li>
  	<li><strong>Cut/Attenuation</strong> - Making softer.</li>
 </ul>

 <h3 >Mastering</h3>

 <img class="wp-image-1564 size-full" src="./media/essential-eq/Manley-Passive-EQ-9.png" alt="Manley Massive Passive EQ" width="946" height="262" />

 When you are starting out, you will be mastering your own tracks. <strong>Most of mastering is EQing</strong>.
 As mentioned in the High-Pass section, you will want to use a Linear Phase EQ on your master bus to cut out frequencies below 30-40 hz.
 These frequencies will not benefit you in anyway but can hurt your mix.

 When you are using an EQ on the mastering bus you will usually only want to cut or boost 1-2 db, maybe 3.
 Adding EQ on the master bus is like adding an EQ to every single instrument in your mix.
 If you find yourself having to do extreme cuts or boosst in mastering, you probably want to go back and fix your mix.

-<h3></h3>
 <h3 >Loose Ends</h3>

 EQing is very situation specific, so presets are useless.
 I would go so far to say presets will hinder your development as a mixer and suggest you don't bother with them.
 It will take time to develop a sense of what you can a should do with an EQ, keep at it and you will learn.

 You can very easily lose your mind while EQing and make something that sound worse without realizing it.
 A lot of times your first instincts will be correct.
 The first bit of EQing you apply will sound as good as you can make the sound but then you start to think, "wellllllll, would if I tried boosting here more.
 Wellllll maybe I need a sharper cut here....Welllllll..."
 And you end up with some alien sound that is nowhere near as good as what you did in the first 2 minutes.

 Check out what Bruce Swedien says about mixing Billie Jean.

-<p ><iframe src="https://www.youtube.com/embed/8OjqM6uHsY4" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe></p>
+<iframe src="https://www.youtube.com/embed/8OjqM6uHsY4" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe>

-One last thing to note, your system, whether it be your room with monitors, or headphones or whatever, will probably boost and cut certain frequencies thus tricking you into thinking you are sculpting a sound one way but it will sound completely different on other systems.
-Be sure to check your mixes on multiple sources to get an idea of how your system may be deceiving you so you can compensate for it.
+One last thing to note, your system, whether it be your room with monitors, or headphones or whatever, will probably boost and cut certain frequencies thus tricking you into thinking you are sculpting a sound one way but it will sound completely different on other systems. **Be sure to check your mixes on multiple sources** to get an idea of how your system may be deceiving you so you can compensate for it.

 Thanks for reading, you might want to check out <a href="/article/reverb-essentials">Everything You Need To Know About Reverb</a> or <a href="/article/how-to-build-a-studio">How to Build A Home Studio From Nothing to Everything</a>.

 Here is the full tutorial if you would like to watch it :)

-<p ><iframe src="https://www.youtube.com/embed/k-MBRGvmIWU" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe></p>
+<iframe src="https://www.youtube.com/embed/k-MBRGvmIWU" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe>